-Engineering Graphics II (3)
+Engineering Graphics II (AE) (3)

 Continuation of ENGR& 111.
 Emphasizes basic concepts of engineering graphics in CAD-based descriptive geometry applications.
 The latter part of the course covers a variety of 3-D modeling techniques and solid mass properties extraction.
 AUTOCAD software is used as the primary CAD-tool.
-Prerequisites: ENGR& 111 or equivalent, MATH 111, or instructor permission.
+Prerequisites: ENGR& 111 or equivalent, MATH 111, or permission of instructor.